21 SIS Epidemic Across a Dynamic Network

 param <- param.net(inf.prob = 0.4, act.rate = 2, rec.rate = 0.1)

-For initial conditions in this model, we only need to specify the number of infected persons at the outset of the epidemic.
-The remaining persons in the network will be classified as disease susceptible.
+For initial conditions in this model, we only need to specify the number of infected individuals at the outset of the epidemic.
+The remaining individuals in the network will be classified as disease susceptible.

 Code